Written by Hank Steinberg

 Roger Maris spent his career somewhat in Mickey Mantle’s shadow, despite holding the record for most home runs in a season.
 In 1961, both of them had a shot at breaking Ruth’s record.
 Maris didn’t have the same personality as Mantle, and the fans seemed to gravitate to Mantle more.
 Mantle was also able to finesse the New York press in a way Maris couldn’t.
 However, there wasn’t an intense rivalry between the two men and they were, in fact, very good friends.
 This is despite the fact that in many ways they were complete opposites.

 As the season progressed and it looked like the record would be broken, debate arose about the record.
-Ruth set his record in the days before expansion, when the baseball season was just 154 games long rather than 162 as it was in Maris’ day.
-There was talk of the asterisk being put in front of the record, since technically unless the record-breaking home-run was hit in or before the 154th game, Ruth could have hit more were he given an extra eight games to do so.
+Ruth set his record in the days before expansion when the baseball season was just 154 games long rather than 162 as it was in Maris’ day.
+There was talk of the asterisk being put in front of the record, since technically unless the record-breaking home-run was hit in or before the 154th game, Ruth could have hit more was he given an extra eight games to do so.
 If anyone deserves the asterisk, it’s McGwire and Sosa, but that’s another tirade.
 And don’t even get me started on Bonds.

 The cast is really terrific and includes Barry Pepper, Jane, Thomas Bruce McGill, Christopher McDonald, Richard Masur, and Anthony Michael Hall.
 In particular, Pepper and Jane as Maris and Mantle respectively do a terrific job with their roles and really seem to become the characters.
 Crystal had seen Pepper in Saving Private Ryan and immediately saw the similarity in looks to Roger Maris.
 Crystal was also a walking Yankees encyclopedia and taught the actors the mannerisms and body language that make them all the more convincing in the roles when shown side-by-side with the greats.
 In Jane’s case, he had never even swung a bat before and had to be taught.
 The only way he has learned to hit a ball is with a swing just like Mickey Mantle’s which is pretty incredible.